 Investors who purchase Shares through Financial Intermediaries will be subject to the procedures of those intermediaries through which they purchase Shares, which may include charges, investment minimums, cutoff times and other restrictions in addition to, or different from, those listed herein.
 Information concerning any charges or services will be provided to customers by the Financial Intermediary through which they purchase Shares.
 Investors purchasing Shares of the Fund through Financial Intermediaries should acquaint themselves with their Financial Intermediary's procedures and should read the Prospectus in conjunction with any materials and information provided by their Financial Intermediary.
-The Distributor does not receive compensation from the Fund for its distribution services, but may receive compensation for its distribution services from the Advisers.
+The Distributor does not receive compensation from the Fund aside from distribution and servicing fees paid pursuant to the Distribution services from the Advisers.
 Pursuant to the receipt of an exemptive order from the SEC, the Fund has adopted a Distribution and Service Plan with respect to Class S Shares and Class D Shares in compliance with Rule 12b-1 under the Investment Company Act.
 The Distribution and Service Plan allows the Fund to pay distribution and servicing fees for the sale and servicing of its Class S Shares and Class D Shares to the Fund's Distributor and/or other qualified recipients.
 The Distributor does not retain any of the distribution and servicing fees for profit.